 Jorge provides more than transportation and a history lesson.
-He offers you a real life prospective into Mexican philosophy.
-This insight allowed us to better understand the significance of each of modern and ancient sites we had experienced.
+He offers you a real-life prospective into Mexican philosophy.
+This insight allowed us to better understand the significance of each of the modern and ancient sites we experienced.

-What also liked that Jorge Medoza’s Tour Guide experience made us feel like we were his guests.
-I can’t tell you how many times we’ve been on an excursion and watched our guide eat a completely different meal at a separate table.
+We really enjoyed the fact that Jorge Medoza’s Tour Guide experience made us feel like we were his guests.
+I can’t tell you how many times we’ve been on an excursion and watched our guide eat a completely different meal at another table.
 It was nice to sit down and have a meal together.

 There are tons of exciting things to see and do in Mexico’s capital.
 Taking a private tour is the best way to get to know the city and learn your way around.
 The local tour guides also know the best places to go for great views, authentic food, happy hours, dancing, inexpensive drinks, etc.